clusterio/clusterio/README.md

 The basics of setting up a Factorio server from the web interface is to create an instance, assign it to a slave and then click start.

+### Running via Systemd

+The install script creates systemd service scripts for clusteriomaster and clusterioslave (if applicable) to start up as the user than ran the installer.
+If you have copied these files over to `/etc/systemd/system/` then you can startup clusterio as a background service using:

+#### To start as a service run:

+    sudo systemctl start clusteriomaster # for the master server sudo systemctl start clusterioslave # for each server hosting a slave

+#### To automatically get it to start on boot:

+    sudo systemctl enable clusteriomaster # for the master server sudo systemctl enable clusterioslave # for each server hosting a slave

 ## Setting up remote slaves